 In January 2018, I participated in our annual prayer and fasting week for the first time.
 In one of the meetings, God placed a desire in my heart for a relationship that is centered on Him alone—not on the love that I am willing to give and expecting to receive.
 He made me realize that I could only be whole and complete in Him, so I prayed for a relationship that would honor Him and put His love above everything.

-A few months later, one of my good friends, who is a kids church volunteer, expressed his desire to know me more.
-I learned later that he had been praying for me and intentionally building a relationship with me.
+A few months later, one of my good friends, who is a Kids Church volunteer, expressed his desire to know me more.
+I learned later on that he had been praying for me and intentionally building a relationship with me.
 It seemed that God had been preparing his heart all this time while also healing mine.
 It was such a sweet surprise from God.

 After several months of praying and seeking God, he finally asked me, not just to be his girlfriend, but to be his wife, too!
 We are now engaged and preparing for our wedding this year.